Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Experimental model and study participant details

 All procedures were carried out with approval from the University of Oregon Institutional Animal Care and Use Committee.
-Wild-type animals (female and male mice, 8-15 weeks at time of surgery) were of C57BL/6J background purchased from Jackson Laboratory and bred in-house.
-Mice were kept on a reverse light cycle and had ad-libitum access to food and water.
+Wild-type animals (2 female mice and 3 male mice ranging between approximately 11-20 weeks at the time of surgery) were of C57BL/6J background purchased from Jackson Laboratory and were bred in-house.
+Mice were kept on a reverse light cycle and had ad libitum access to food and water.
+For all analyses, experimental sessions were pooled across both sexes.
+We did not examine potential influences of sex on our results, which is a limitation of this study.